Tag: perspective

 • Good storytelling is good storytelling

 Last week I wrote about how I was going to stop blogging on a fixed schedule.
 That still holds true, but since writing that, I had one of those “aha” moments where I was prompted to think about something in great depth.
-All that thought and pondering shouldn’t go to waste and so here it
+All that thought and pondering shouldn’t go to waste and so here it is as a blog entry.

 Read full article